RM-Internal-Group5-Embedded/Horizon-RM2026-Internal/README.md

 # RM2026-Internal-Template
-This is the template project for RM2026 Internal competition.
+This is the template project for RM2026 Internal competition, made for vision(this edit is for tutorial purpose).

 ## Quick start guide